randomn4me/randomn4me.github.io/content/books.md

 - The Uninhabitable Earth
 - Zero *(Marc Elsberg)*

-[n1]: The book appears to have a storyline very similar to other Marc Elsberg books.
-After successfully predicting the next 50 pages of Celsius and finding that most of it came true, I decided to stop reading it.
+[^1]: The book seemed to share a storyline remarkably similar to other works by Marc Elsberg.
+After successfully predicting the next 50 pages of Celsius (on page 150) with most of it coming true, I decided to stop reading.